intractai/IntractCodeAPI/eval/README.md

             {test_code_file_and_dirs}
     ```

+    Our official eval dataset can be downloaded separetely from the repository at [this](https://drive.google.com/file/d/1Z6wagLBtkknVKnjQ4mWQLK5UCgE6VGNc/view?usp=sharing) Google Drive link.

 2. Evaluate on generic coding benchmarks with a fresh model.

 3. Load each of the project directories and corresponding test directories.